datajoint/datajoint-elements/gh-pages/docs/community/publications.md

 # Publications

-The following publications relied on DataJoint for data analysis.
+The following publications relied on DataJoint open-source software for data analysis.
 If you would like make additions or corrections, please submit an issue in the [datajoint-elements repository](https://github.com/datajoint/datajoint-elements/issues).
 If your work uses DataJoint or DataJoint Elements, please cite the following:

 DataJoint
 > Yatsenko D, Reimer J, Ecker AS, Walker EY, Sinz F, Berens P, Hoenselaar A, Cotton RJ,